- The Washington Times - Friday, October 3, 2025

 Nuclear power is about to grow significantly in the U.S., led by a handful of companies that have redesigned reactors to be smaller, safer and quicker to build.

-X-Energy, headquartered in the D.C. suburb of Rockville, Maryland, plans to have the first-of-its-kind, small modular reactor up and running on the Texas Gulf Coast early in the next decade.
+X-energy, headquartered in the Washington suburb of Rockville, Maryland, plans to have the first-of-its-kind small modular reactor up and running on the Texas Gulf Coast early next decade.

-It will begin a major revival of nuclear’s role in the nation’s power grid, a share which has largely stalled at around 19% after older plants were shuttered and new construction wound down due to safety concerns in the 1980s.
-There are currently 93 nuclear reactors operating in 54 power plants across the U.S.
+It will begin a major revival of nuclear power’s role in the nation’s power grid, a share that has largely stalled at about 19% after older plants were shuttered and new construction wound down because of safety concerns in the 1980s.
+Currently, 93 nuclear reactors are operating in 54 power plants across the U.S.

-They are all, on average, about four decades old.
+They are all, on average, about 4 decades old.

-X-Energy plans to jump-start construction of brand new reactors in the next few years.
-But their reactors don’t copy the technology and design of older models like Pennsylvania’s Three Mile Island, where an accident caused a partial meltdown in 1979.
-The mishap stirred a public backlash against nuclear power that has gone on for decades.
+X-energy plans to jump-start construction of brand new reactors in the next few years.
+Its reactors don’t copy the technology and design of older models, such as Pennsylvania’s Three Mile Island, where an accident caused a partial meltdown in 1979.
+The mishap stirred a public backlash against nuclear power that has continued for decades.

 “Our reactor is meltdown-proof,” Mr. Sell told The Times.
 “It’s several orders of magnitude safer than the existing technologies that are deployed around the world.”

-X-Energy’s plans are part of a wider Trump administration strategy to deploy much more nuclear power over the next two-and-a-half decades.
-It comes amid a shift in public opinion about nuclear energy: Gallup found a near-record number of Americans — 61% — favor nuclear energy, according to an April poll.
+X-energy’s plans are part of a wider Trump administration strategy to deploy much more nuclear power over the next 2½ decades amid a shift in public opinion about nuclear energy.
+A Gallup poll in April found that a near record number of Americans, 61%, favor nuclear energy.

 Advertisement

-In May, Mr. Trump announced plans for a “nuclear renaissance” that called for quadrupling the nation’s power’s output by 2050, including 300 GW of net new capacity.
-One GW of power can provide electricity to approximately 750,000 homes.
+In May, President Trump announced plans for a “nuclear renaissance” that called for quadrupling the nation’s power output by 2050, including 300 gigawatts of net new capacity.
+One gigawatt of power can provide electricity to about 750,000 homes.

-The additional output is also intended to fuel expanded power demand due to the growth in data centers and Artificial Intelligence.
+The additional output is also intended to fuel expanded power demand caused by the growth in data centers and artificial intelligence.

-Mr. Sell said if the goal is achieved, nuclear’s share of powering the U.S. electrical grid will rise to as much as 30%.
+Mr. Sell said that if the goal is achieved, nuclear’s share of powering the U.S. electrical grid would rise to as much as 30%.

 Advertisement